6 tips you can use to help improve your credit score

-NEW YORK (AP) — Credit scoresare complicated and because rating agencies consider many factors, the process of improving them can look different for everyone.
+NEW YORK (AP) — Credit scores are complicated and because rating agencies consider many factors, the process of improving them can look different for everyone.

 When Willard Carpenter, 68, wanted a loan to open a new business, he realized that his credit score was not high enough to get approved.
 After checking his credit history, he found several issues he needed to solve.